MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-set-up-work-centers.md

 ---
-    title: How to: Set Up Work Centers | Microsoft Docs
+    title: How to Set Up Work Centers | Microsoft Docs
     description: A **Work Center** card organizes the fixed values and requirements of the production resource, and thus governs the output of production performed in that work center.
     services: project-madeira
     documentationcenter: ''